How to campaign

 Campaigning for Animals

-Going veggie or even better vegan is, of course, the most effective thing any of us can do to help animals and end the destruction and waste of animal farming.
+Going vegan and spreading awareness is the most effective thing any of us can do to help animals and end the destruction and waste of animal farming.
 You can also help by joining Viva! as a supporter and helping us in our vital work.
 But if you want to really get active, you can get more involved in a huge range of ways.
 There are still a lot of other people out there who know almost nothing about the way animals are treated and getting that message through to them is absolutely vital.
 Writing to companies, the Government and MPs helps to spread the word but the most important people to tell about animal abuse are the general public.
 They can really help animals by changing the way, they shop, the way they eat and the way they think.
 If you can help them to change, you can really make a difference to the lives of animals.
 These pages are about how you can support Viva!’s work by spreading the word about animal abuse.

 There are four ways you can help – from just sitting at your computer to getting out on the street and banging the drum.
 You can do as much or as little as you feel comfortable with – it all helps!